weibeld/japanese-notes/books/grammar-books.md

 | Links                     | [Amazon](https://a.co/d/2XsUCNV), [Amazon JP](https://amzn.asia/d/5tCQsgr) |

 - Lists 600 verbs, each on one page, with translation, transitivity, conjugations, and example sentences.

+✅ Will probably buy

+- Use cases:
+  - Probably no regular usage, but just nice to have the most important verbs collected at a single place.

 #### The Complete Japanese Verb Guide